Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 This task describes the sequence for configuring a **GitHub Actions workflow (Workflow1)** to securely retrieve secrets from an **Azure Key Vault (kv1)**.
 The correct order is:

 1.  **Create a service principal in Microsoft Entra ID.** (This provides the identity that GitHub will use to log in to Azure).
-2.  **Grant secret permissions to kv1.** (You add an Access Policy to the Key Vault to allow the service principal from Step 1 to "Get" and "List" secrets).
+2.  <mark>**Grant secret permissions to kv1.** (You add an Access Policy to the Key Vault to allow the service principal from Step 1 to "Get" and "List" secrets).</mark>
 3.  **Reference the credentials in Workflow1.** (You store the service principal's JSON credentials as a GitHub Action Secret and then use the `azure/login` and `azure/get-keyvault-secrets` actions in your YAML file).

 ## Topic 6 - Question Set 6